jameszah/Blink2040/README.md

   - subliminal text on first run after reboot
   - some sublimal images, ending in a quick look at it
   - some blank part of matrix,
-  - some floating text following by happy face
+  - some floating text followed by happy face
   - and some clear text at the end

   Next step